 HELPING THEM PROVIDE A WHITE GLOVE EXPERIENCE

-When Furnitureland South’s custom-developed AS400 system outlived its useful life, the furniture retailer went in search of a modern, cloud-based enterprise solution.
-Inefficient and lacking in many areas, the solution required a large IT staff to maintain it, incorporated obsolete hardware, and operated in a siloed manner that prohibited good information-sharing across the organization.
+One of the world's largest furniture stores discovered that its custom-developed AS400 system had outlived its useful life.
+The furniture retailer went in search of a modern, cloud-based enterprise solution.
+Inefficient and lacking in many areas, the system required a large IT staff to maintain it, incorporated obsolete hardware, and operated in a siloed manner that prohibited good information-sharing across the organization.
 The system also lacked logistics and customer service capabilities.

-Realizing that a full system replacement would interrupt FLS’ daily operations, Bresatech implemented a phased approach that allowed NetSuite to work seamlessly within the legacy system to provide solutions to the biggest issues using updated technology.
-“In order to keep operations running with their current system, our team integrated much needed NetSuite solutions into FLS’ legacy system,” said Hicks.
+Realizing that a full system replacement would interrupt the retailer’s daily operations, Bresatech implemented a phased approach that allowed NetSuite to work seamlessly within the legacy system to provide solutions to the biggest issues using updated technology.
+“In order to keep operations running with their current system, our team integrated much needed NetSuite solutions into the legacy system,” said Hicks.
 “This provided immediate relief for the bigger, bulkier issues and built a more solid foundation for our team to work from.”

-Combining its own industry knowledge and NetSuite expertise, Bresatech gave FLS an advanced fulfillment solution that it uses to fulfill customer orders efficiently, accurately, and on time.
-It also developed a complete replacement/return process and a comprehensive warranty package that FLS’ customers use to submit claims for repair or replacement.
+Combining its own industry knowledge and NetSuite expertise, Bresatech gave the furniture giant an advanced fulfillment solution that it uses to fulfill customer orders efficiently, accurately, and time.
+It also developed a complete replacement/return process and a comprehensive warranty package that its customers use to submit claims for repair or replacement.

-Today, FLS has one central, cloud-based repository for all company data, along with cohesive management of customers, orders, products, inventory, and underlying financials.
-“NetSuite’s search and reporting tools allow FLS staff to reinvest formerly inefficient time into proactive business analysis, management, and process refinement,” said Hicks.
+Today, the High Point, North Carolina furniture retailer has one central, cloud-based repository for all company data, along with cohesive management of customers, orders, products, inventory, and underlying financials.
+“NetSuite’s search and reporting tools allow the company’s staff to reinvest formerly inefficient time into proactive business analysis, management, and process refinement,” said Hicks.
 “Additionally, the easily customizable native dashboards in NetSuite give staff immediate information they need to make quick, informed decisions that contributed to providing a true white-glove customer experience.”

 SHIFTING FOCUS FOR THE FUTURE